-This article will outline some basic Branding concepts that can make your business memorable, and it will also explain how a Virtual Assistant can help you achieve your Branding goals.
+This article will outline some basic Branding concepts that can make your business memorable, and it will also explain how a Virtual Assistant or Freelancer can help you achieve your Branding goals.

 WHAT IS BRANDING?